mativs/fisotope/README.md

 ### Filters

 Yo can filter your cards by any number of facets.
-For each facet, you need to add an attribute with the name 'fiso-facetname' to the item with the values precede, separted and ended with a dot.
+For each facet, you need to add an attribute with the name 'fiso-facetname' to the item with the values **precede**, **separted** and **ended** with a dot.
 Look at the following example where two facets are defined with different categories.

 	<li class="item"
 		fiso-tags=".parties.events.sports."